sarbal/AuPairWise/README.md

 ### 6. Extras
 #################################################################################################
 To run on a different list of gene pairs, modify the stoich.pairs variable.
-This a 2D matrix, the first column has gene A and second column gene B.
+This a matrix of gene pairs, the first column has gene A and second column gene B.
 These need to be entrez gene IDs, or must match the gene labels of your expresssion dataset.

+You can also combine multiple runs, but this requires some careful labelling of your output files.